-Workplace Wednesday: Mental Health and the WorkplaceJune 16, 2021
+Workplace Wellness: Mental Health and the WorkplaceJune 16, 2021

-In this week’s Workplace Wednesday, we explore how you can support having conversations about mental health in the workplace.
+In this week’s Workplace Wellness, we explore how you can support having conversations about mental health in the workplace.

 “The truth is that I have suffered long bouts of depression since the US Open in 2018 and I have had a really hard time coping with that…I am not a natural public speaker and get huge waves of anxiety before I speak to the world’s media.
 I get really nervous and find it stressful to always try and engage and give [the media] the best answers I can.” – Naomi Osaka, explaining why she backed out of the French Open to support her mental health.

 When 23 year old tennis star Naomi Osaka opted out of the French Open, rather than take part in required media appearances which caused her anxiety, she became a role model not just for elite athletes but for anyone navigating their mental health with work requirements.

 In some ways, Osaka reflects a vast generational change associated with comfort in both the discussion and treatment of mental health.
 In a report released by the American Psychiatric Association entitled, Stress in America: Generation Z from October 2019, Gen Z were more likely to have received treatment or gone to therapy (37%) – compared to millennials (35%), Gen X’ers (26%), Baby Boomers (22%), and the Silent Generation (15%).

 Regardless, Osaka’s actions and statements shone a spotlight on the issue of mental health in the workplace, potentially signalling a massive cultural shift in our tolerance and acceptance of the issue.
 With stress and burnout uncontrollably on the rise, the time for an open discussion on how much work is intertwined in our well-being is now.
 Normalizing the discussion feels like a needed first step.